 When employees paste a customer record, HR note, or financial summary into an AI assistant, they are often solving a real work problem.
 The problem is that AI tools were not designed to handle personal data, and the person typing usually does not stop to think about what is in the text they just pasted.

-This is not a training failure.
-It is a workflow design failure.
-People need a moment of visibility at the point of action, not a policy reminder from six months ago.
+This is not only a training failure.
+People need a warning at the point of action, not a policy reminder from six months ago.

-Start with the workflows where employees paste real customer, patient, employee, or financial data into AI tools.
+Start with the work where employees paste real customer, patient, employee, or financial data into AI tools.
 Support, HR, finance, legal, and healthcare teams are the highest-risk starting points.

 What does AI data leakage actually look like?